k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: show correct recipe component identifier for crafted traps in object lookup (pokedex)
 - Recipe change for crafting a polymorph trap
+- Revamp the amount of turns earned in remembering cast spells